-Exit-strategies for startups and investors
+Exit-strategies for startups and investors in Germany

 In the venture capital sector, most investments are designed for an early exit of the investors from the company, depending on the concrete exit strategy.
-However, young entrepreneurs and investors should definitely think about these exit strategies before signing an investment contract, because it influences the decision for or against certain forms and conditions of the participation contract considerably.
+However, young entrepreneurs and investors in Germany should definitely think about these exit strategies before signing an investment contract, because it influences the decision for or against certain forms and conditions of the participation contract considerably.
 In the following we will inform you about the most important exit strategies.

 For a non-binding inquiry please contact one of our contact persons directly by phone or e-mail or use the contact form at the bottom of this page.

-The meaning of the exit
+The meaning of the exit in german practice

 In the field of venture capital (VC), investors always finance a project with an eye on the upcoming exit.
 The respective exit strategy is usually chosen before the conclusion of the VC investment agreements and is then defined in the agreements.
 A so-called "exit due diligence" can be performed to determine the optimal exit strategy for the respective project.